 One of the best ways to reinvent yourself as you age is to start by redefining yourself as an individual, regardless of what others may be doing or saying around you.

 This means embracing your unique talents and passions, learning to trust your judgment about what’s best for you, and valuing your voice.

 Many women have defined themselves as wives and mothers or perhaps by their profession.
 Of course, none of those titles are wrong.
 But, they are a limited perspective of who we are as human beings.

-When we reach midlife, we find that we’ve put ourselves in tiny boxes.
+When we reach midlife, we can find that we’ve put ourselves in tiny boxes.

 And when a relationship ends, the kids go off to college, or retirement comes-it becomes increasingly difficult to define ourselves within these four walls.

-We’ve got to start thinking outside of the box and break out of the old box so that we are free to rebuild and start again.
+Start thinking outside of the box-break out of the old box so that we are free to rebuild and start again.

 Reinvention is breaking out of the old small definitions of ourselves and redefining ourselves in new and broader terms-more accurate and authentic terms.